From Vintage Guitar magazine, May 1998, Eric Shoaf's definitive article on the evolution of the Les Paul Classic -

 Pickguard: Period correct cream

-Comes in its original Gibson brown hard case in excellent condition.
+Comes in its original Canadian made Gibson brown case with internal blanket in good condition.